 Similar statements exist from different experts and early Apple employees.

 Original owner thought to be an early Apple employee.

-Acquired by current owner on January 8, 2000 (Sales receipt still exist).
+Acquired by third owner on January 8, 2000 (Sales receipt still exist).

 Sold at Charitybuzz auction for US$ 815,000.
 According to interviews with the owner he would have bid even 1.2 (some sources say 1.6) Million US$.

 White ceramic MOS MCS 6502 CPU (3775), ceramic Motolora XC6820 PIA (7511), 8 KB ceramic DRAM with gold cap (from 7451).
 Large blue capacitor (from 1975), Both 2400 uF capacitors silver (date code 7617).
 All other capacitors are silver.
 Different diodes at power section.
 Different capacitor above D12.
 Very unique.
 Different 2504v chips (SY 1404A are used) in yellow sockets.The heatsink on this board is smaller than all the other Apple-1s (appears to be never replaced).
 This Apple-1 has the more expensive Robinson Nugent sockets, but the production runs used the less expensive sockets.
 Additionally, it has a larger crystal and a variable capacitor above D12.
 Different electrolytic caps used.
 Different slot (hand soldered, different part number and date code 3175)